A high quality of life without breaking the bank. Read our guide to find out all about the cost of living in Spain.

-- Cost and standard of living in Spain
+- General cost of living and standards of living in Spain

 - The cost of housing in Spain